Mikaela has a blog. Say what?

 1. Web Hosting by Blue Host

-Your web host sells you a domain name–i.e., the skeleton that is your little place on the world wide web.
-Hopefully you are not as indecisive as I am when it comes to choosing a name!
+Your web host sells you a domain name–i.e., your little place on the world wide web, supported by your web host’s servers.
+Once you have a domain name, you have the place for your blog, but you don’t actually have a visual blog, because you haven’t put anything in your domain space, yet!
+Hopefully you are not as indecisive as I am when it comes to choosing a name…

 2. Site Design by StudioPress